Recap: Knowledge sharing session on ‘HOT moments’

 • The surround: the contextual aspects.

-It is not a new concept, but teachers and other staff are increasingly confronted with Hot moments.
-And yet they often lack the tools to deal with them adequately.
-During this knowledge-sharing session, speakers Erjo Beitler (TLC Central) and Machiel Keestra (CDO) wanted to provide attendees with these tools to anticipate these critical moments.
-Erjo acknowledges that it presents difficult situations for teachers: “We have now clearly identified Hot moments as an important topic.
-Certainly, the development of the conflict between Israel and Hamas often proves to create these kinds of moments.
-There are a lot of emotions involved and everyone reacts differently to this.
-Some people are eager to discuss the issue and others are not.
-The aim of the session is to give you some guidance in managing heated discussions.
-This way, you can also support other colleagues in this regard.”
+It is therefore not a new concept, but teachers and other staff members are increasingly confronted with HOT moments.
+Yet the tools to adequately deal with these moments are often lacking.
+During this knowledge-sharing session, speakers Erjo Beitler (TLC-Central) and Machiel Keestra (CDO) aim to provide the attendees with the tools to respond to these tense moments.
+Erjo acknowledges that these situations present challenges for teachers: “We have clearly identified HOT moments as an important topic.
+Especially the development of the conflict between Israel and Hamas often creates such moments.
+A lot of emotions are involved, and everyone reacts differently.
+Some want to talk about it, while others do not.
+The goal of this session is to provide you with support in guiding heated discussions so that you can also support other colleagues in this.”

-“We want to allow everybody to have a say and ask everyone to listen carefully to each other.”
+“We want to give everyone the opportunity to say something and ask that everyone listens carefully to each other.

-Institutional context within the UvA regarding Hot moments
+Institutional context surrounding HOT moments within the UvA

-“That academic freedom of teachers within the classroom is based on scientific insights and thoroughly substantiated arguments.”
+“That academic freedom of teachers within the classroom is based on scientifically obtained insights and thoroughly substantiated arguments.”

-Find more on academic freedom and resources within the UvA in the slides under Tips&Tools.
+Find more about academic freedom and the facilities within the UvA in the slides of the PowerPoint presentation under Tips & Tools.

-Personal experiences and tips from Erjo while dealing with Hot moments
+Personal experiences and tips from Erjo on dealing with HOT moments

-In addition to the broader institutional context, the human aspects and personal experiences are essential when dealing with sensitive issues.
-Erjo and Machiel therefore take the time to share their own experiences and insights with attendees.
-“I had a very difficult time dealing with Hot Moments,” Erjo says.
-“Sometimes I completely froze and didn’t really know what to say.
-On the contrary, others react very strongly when they disagree with something or when they feel a sense of injustice.”
+In addition to the broader institutional context, the human aspects and personal experiences are especially important when it comes to sensitive issues.
+Erjo and Machiel take the time to share their own experiences and insights with the attendees.
+“I found it difficult to deal with HOT moments,” says Erjo.
+“Sometimes I would completely freeze and not know what to say.
+Others react very strongly when they disagree with something or when they feel a sense of injustice.”

 “Don’t be afraid to fail.”

-Finally, Erjo explains that we should acknowledge our differences and that we should employ multiple forms of communication: “There are a lot of inequalities between people and it is okay to recognise those.
-Also, learn about yourself and try to understand how you might come across to your students.
-Use different methods to express yourself and interact with students.
-Ultimately, the key is to acknowledge perspectives, after which you can address them.
-Always try to facilitate a dialogue and don’t be afraid to fail.
-If emotions really spiral or if there is insufficient time, you can always defer the dialogue.
-Then return at another time, this also provides everyone time to reflect.”
+Finally, Erjo explains that we need to acknowledge our differences and that we can use multiple forms of communication: “There are many inequalities between people, and it’s good to recognize them.
+Also, get to know yourself well and try to understand how you come across to your students.
+Use different ways to express yourself and communicate with students.
+Ultimately, it’s important that perspectives are acknowledged before you can delve into them.
+Always try to facilitate a dialogue and really don’t be afraid to fail.
+If emotions run too high or if there’s not enough time, you can always postpone a dialogue.
+Come back to it at another time; this also gives everyone time to reflect.”

-Personal experiences and tips from Machiel while dealing with Hot moments
+Personal experiences and tips from Machiel on dealing with HOT moments

-When Machiel shares his personal experiences, he also underlines the importance of acknowledging and addressing difficult topics.
+When Machiel shares his personal experiences, he also underscores how important it is to acknowledge and discuss difficult topics.
 “If such topics are not discussed in the classroom, people feel ignored and excluded.
-This has a very demoralising and even depressing effect.
-So dialogue is really important, but we must avoid forcing people to take positions within conflicts.
-This could result in polarisation again, which is not desirable.”
-“So again, the key is to genuinely listen to people.
-Please don’t ask them to take a stance, but ask about personal experiences and emotions.
-The exchange and acknowledgement of personal and emotional struggles is perfectly possible without falling into political or historical discussions,” Machiel adds.
+This is extremely demotivating and even depressing.
+Dialogue is really important, but what we need to be careful of is forcing people to take sides in conflicts.
+This can lead to polarization, which is absolutely undesirable.”
+“So, it’s important once again that you really listen to people.
+Don’t ask them to take a position, but inquire about their personal experiences and emotions.
+The exchange and acknowledgment of personal and emotional struggles are possible without getting into political or historical discussions,” Machiel adds.

 “Try to create a ‘brave space’.”

-Machiel also mentions other approaches to facilitate the right dialogue and to create the right ‘space’: ” We don’t need a culture of silence where people are afraid to speak up because they are afraid of insulting someone else.
-Therefore, try to create a ‘brave space’, where everyone is instead encouraged to speak up.
-At the same time, however, everyone should express themselves with respect and empathy.
-Within this ‘brave space’, people with different perspectives can interact.
-They may have very different experiences and that can also be valuable.
-But, often, similar emotions emerge from the different perspectives.”
+Machiel discusses further possibilities to facilitate the right dialogue and to create the right ‘space’: You don’t want a culture of silence where people don’t speak up because they’re afraid of offending someone else.
+Therefore, try to create a ‘brave space’ where everyone is encouraged to speak up.
+However, everyone should express themselves with respect and empathy.
+Within this ‘brave space,’ people with different perspectives can engage in conversation.
+Sometimes they have very diverse experiences, which is also valuable.
+However, often similar emotions arise from different perspectives.

-“Art itself can of course be controversial, but in my experience, art is very valuable when dealing with Hot Moments.”
+“Art itself can certainly be controversial, but in my experience, art is also very valuable in addressing HOT moments.”

-Machiel concludes by pointing out the power of art: “Don’t limit covering Hot moments to the usual academic subjects and sources.
-It’s also impossible to always possess all the required knowledge and highlight all possible perspectives yourself.
-Different art forms can be of great service.
-Art itself can of course be controversial, but in my experience, art is very valuable when dealing with Hot moments.
-Literature and film, for instance, offer a good way to introduce a topic.
-Films from different parts of the world often succeed well in highlighting those different perspectives and thus facilitating the dialogue we want.”
+Machiel concludes with the power of art: Do not limit the discussion of HOT moments to the usual academic topics and sources.
+It is also not always possible to have all the knowledge and illuminate all perspectives yourself.
+Various forms of art can help you with this.
+Art itself can of certainly be controversial, but in my experience, art is also very valuable in addressing HOT moments.
+Literature or film, for example, provide a good way to introduce a topic.
+Films from different parts of the world often succeed in highlighting those different perspectives and thus facilitating the dialogue we want.”

-The knowledge-sharing session ends with an open dialogue between the various teachers and other UvA employees present.
-In turn, they openly share personal experiences with Hot Moments.
-These experiences are diverse, but the attendees agree that they often didn’t know how to manage these situations and that they were left with rather unpleasant feelings.
-In doing so, they underline the importance of the ‘take-aways’ they say they have gained from this session.
-“Today was very empowering for me and I gained a lot of helpful insights from this session.
-Among the tips given, there are also some quick fixes that I can use and pass on to colleagues and students,” says one attendee.
-Another adds: “I am definitely going to introduce intermissions so that everybody will have time to reflect on things.
-I think that delaying discussions by giving students homework on the topic and returning to the topic at a later time is a really useful suggestion.
-I will also look into which forms of art are suitable to cover as homework.”
+The knowledge-sharing session concludes with an open dialogue among the various attending teachers and other UvA staff members.
+They, in turn, openly share their personal experiences with HOT moments.
+These experiences vary, but the attendees agree that they often didn’t know how to handle these situations and that they didn’t feel good about them.
+This underscores the importance of the takeaways they say they gained from this session.
+“Today was very empowering for me, and I gained many helpful insights here.
+Some of the tips provided also include a few quick fixes that I can use and pass on to colleagues and students,” one attendee shares.
+Another adds, “I will definitely ensure there are breaks so everyone has time to reflect.
+Slowing down discussions by giving students homework on the topic and revisiting it later was a very good tip.
+I will also explore which art forms are suitable for homework assignments.”

-To conclude, the attendees underline the importance of clear agreements and a safe environment.
-“If you do indeed use ground rules, you could always rely on this if someone lashes out and says something inappropriate.
-You can then use this as a learning opportunity and clearly explain why it is inappropriate.
+Finally, the attendees emphasize the importance of clear agreements and a safe environment.
+“If indeed you use the ground rules, you can always fall back on them if someone reacts inappropriately.
+This can then become a learning moment, and you can clearly explain why it was inappropriate.
 You can also involve others in explaining why something is inappropriate.
-After all, if you feel something is happening in the classroom, students will definitely sense something.
-And in the end, you can only create a safe environment if you also feel safe yourself.”
+Because if you feel something happening in the classroom, students will feel it even more.
+And ultimately, you can only create a safe environment if you also feel safe yourself.”

 Tips&Tools